-Jain Meguti Temple, one of the shrines belonging to Galaganatha Group of Temples, is situated on a hilltop in Aihole on a raised platform.
+Jain Meguti Temple, one of the shrines belonging to Galaganatha Group of Temples, is situated on a hilltop in Aihole, on a raised platform.
 As per the inscriptions on the temple, this shrine was constructed in 634 AD by Ravikeerthi, a commander and minister of Pulakesin II.
-The temple remained unfinished; nevertheless the carvings of this temple are more refined than those of other temples of that period.
-A huge idol of Lord Mahavira in sitting posture and partially disfigured yet elegant figure of Goddess Ambika are enshrined inside the temple.
+The temple remained unfinished; nevertheless, the carvings of this temple are more refined than those of other temples of that period.
+A huge idol of Lord Mahavira in a sitting posture and partially disfigured yet elegant figure of Goddess Ambika are enshrined inside the temple.

-Currently, this temple, constructed without applying mortar, is in a devastated state now, but displays Dravidian style of architecture.
+Currently, this temple, constructed without applying mortar, is in a devastated state, but displays Dravidian style of architecture.
 It is suggested that tourists should come to this temple in order to enjoy the beautiful view of more than 100 shrines.
-Initially, Jain Meguti Temple had a huge pillared mukha mantapa, though 16 columns porch, a superstructure that stands above the wall of the sanctum and the hall extension were also added later.
+Initially, Jain Meguti Temple had a huge, pillared mukha mantapa, 16 columns porch, a superstructure that stands above the wall of the sanctum and the hall extension were also added later.

 A set of stairs lead the visitors to a vast, pillared mukha mantapa.
 As the tourists head upstairs to the roof, they will notice that a shrine stands directly above the primary shrine of Jain Meguti Temple.